rootpasss/CRUD/README.md

 - Creation of record.
 - Read a record.

-In addiction there are pending some source code changes to improve scalability and prevent code duplication.
+In addition there are pending some source code changes to improve scalability and prevent code duplication.